 A research reported by Kisirkoi (2012) focused in Teachers Advisory Centre (TAC) tutors and teachers in Nairobi County of Kenya.
 In the study 5 TAC tutors and 5 teachers were interviewed and observed on their effectiveness in their roles as teachers' advisors and teachers respectively.
-Kisirkoi found that "TAC tutors, in their effort to conduct teacher professional development, had faced challenges as follows: unclear terms of service, too many assignments, lack of capacity, unclear reporting systems and lack of facilitation" (2012, p.
-300).
-On the other hand, she found that teaching approaches used by teachers were predominantly lecture method at 80% of the time, question and answer sessions at 12%, group work at 4% of the time, individual work 2% and other approaches such as role play 2%.
-Thus, these findings are representative of the teaching situation and the teachers' professional development scenario in which the Kenvan primary school teacher has to operate.
-Whole school improvement is not a major concern though as educators and other stakeholders tend to focus on limited and specific aspects at a time such as construction of buildings or professional development or co-curricular activities in isolation of other aspects.
+Kisirkoi found that "TAC tutors, in their effort to conduct teacher professional development, had faced challenges as follows: unclear terms of service, too many assignments, lack of capacity, unclear reporting systems and lack of facilitation" (found that teaching approaches used by teachers were predominantly lecture method at 80% of the time, question and answer sessions at 12%, group work at 4% of the time, individual work 2% and other approaches such as role play 2%.
+Thus, these teaching situation and the teachers' professional development scenario in which the Kenyan primary school teacher has to operate.
+Whole school improvement is not a major concern though as educators and other stakeholders tend to focus on limit as construction of buildings or professional development or co-curricular activities in isolation of other aspects.

-The Uwezo Report (2012) identified that across Kenya; only 3 out of 10 children at grade 3 are able to read grade 2 work.
+The Uwezo Report (2012) identified children at grade 3 are able to read grade 2 work.
 The series of studies done across the East African region paint a picture of the grim situation regarding learning in Kenya.
-Uwezo further revealed that a grade 3 child in Nairobi (the Kenyan capital) is twice as likely to read a grade 2 level paragraph than a child in the same grade level in Western region of Kenya, where the interventions in this paper were implemented.
-These findings by Uwezo point to the disadvantages children in rural settings face, a major concern of this author as well.
+Uwezo further revealed that a grade 3 child in Nairobi (the Kenyan capital) is twice as likely to read a grade 2 level paragraph than a child in the same grade level in Western region of Kenya, where the interventions in this pape by Uwezo point to the disadvantages children in rural settings face, a major concern of this author as well.

 Education in Kenya has been reviewed many times through Commissions of Inquiry and Presidential Working Parties.
-However, right from the first Commission of Inquiry after independence, recommendations have been provided most of which have not radically changed the way education is structured.
+However, right from the first Commission of Inquiry after have been provided most of which have not radically changed the way education is structured.
 For example, Bunyi (2013) argued that in 1963, the Ominde Commission drew attention to the overly teacher-centred methods of teaching in primary schools and recommended use of activity methods.
 On the other hand, Bunyi asserts that the Gachathi Commission recommended use of problem solving methods.
 Surprisingly while these two recommendations are so basic and necessary for reforming the way teaching is conducted, the scenario in schools is so different.
 As Bunyi concluded, "teaching and learning in primary schools remains heavily teacher centred" (2013, 688).
-The research and interventions reported in this paper were conducted in part to reform the way teachers engaged with students by incorporating activity based learning and cooperative learning coupled with problem solving and inspiring learners to develop interest in Science.
-Technology, Engineering and Mathematics (STEM) careers.
-The teaching and learning approaches identified by Bunyi and incorporated in the interventions in this paper have been recommended since independence but never quite implemented across the country.
-The literature reviewed in this section elucidates the need for whole school improvement for the benefit of the learners.
-In the following section the methodology and interventions are highlighted.
+The re this paper were conducted in part to reform the way teachers engaged with students by incorporating activity based learning and cooperative learning coupled with problem solving and inspiring learners to develop interest in Science, Technology, Engineering and Mathematics (STEM) careers.
+The teaching and learning a incorporated in the interventions in this paper have been recommended since independence but never quite implemented across the country.
+The literature reviewed in this section elucidates the need for whole school improvement for the benefit of the I methodology and interventions are highlighted.